 - Caravan Parks – Big 4 Whiters Village has cottages, villas and caravan sites available.
 Enjoy the BBQ area, play tennis, and ping-pong, go for a swim or even play mini golf across the road.

-The Air BnB alternative in Lakes Entrance
+The apartment alternative in Lakes Entrance

 Nature places to visit near Lakes Entrance

-Lakes Entrance is a blessed town with thick Australian bush and the beach right on its doorstep.
+Lakes Entrance is a blessed town with the thick Australian bush and the beach right on its doorstep.
 With the nature that surrounds it, you are able to go out and see the best that this part of Victoria, Gippsland, has to offer in one place.

 Raymond Island – See Koala’s